 - University of Chicago Medical Center - Residency in Internal Medicine

 - Rush-Presbyterian-St. Luke's Medical Center, Chicago, Illinois - Fellowship in Cardiology

-James H. Stein, MD is a Professor in the Division of Cardiovascular Medicine at the University of Wisconsin School of Medicine and Public Health in Madison, Wisconsin.
-He is Director of the Preventive Cardiology Program, Director of the Vascular Health Screening Program, and Associate Director of Adult Echocardiography at the University of Wisconsin Hospital and Clinics.
-Dr. Stein also is the Director of the University of Wisconsin Atherosclerosis Imaging Research Program.
+James H. Stein, MD, is the Robert Turell Professor of Cardiovascular Research in the Department of Medicine, Cardiovascular Medicine Division at the UW School of Medicine and Public Health in Madison, Wisconsin.
+He is Director of the UW Health Preventive Cardiology Program, Advanced Hypertension Clinic, and the Vascular Health Screening Program.
+Dr. Stein is the Director of the UW Atherosclerosis Imaging Research Program.

-Dr. Stein is a Diplomate of the American Board of Internal Medicine in Internal Medicine and Cardiovascular Diseases.
-He also is a Diplomate of the National Board of Echocardiography in Adult Comprehensive Echocardiography and a Fellow of the American College of Cardiology, the American Heart Association, the American Society of Echocardiography, the National Lipid Association, and the American College of Physicians.
+Dr. Stein is a Diplomate of the American Board of Internal Medicine in Cardiovascular Diseases.
+He is a Diplomate of the American Board of Echocardiography in Comprehensive Adult Echocardiography and a Fellow of the American Heart Association, the American College of Cardiology, the American Society of Echocardiography, and the National Lipid Association.

 Dr. Stein’s clinical interests include general cardiology, preventive cardiology, management of dyslipidemia, and management of hypertension.